AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## _Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life_

+# 02.16.2023

+Steps that need to be taken to go from current method to Son et. al

+- [ ] Change current edge detection to flow base line drawing from King et al.
+  - [ ] This gives the tangential direction at each feature pixel
+- [x] Finding isophotes
+  - [ ] Add isophotes to the feature line map
+- [ ] Determine direction vectors for while (non-feature) pixels with scattered data interpolation to the vectors at feature pixels
+  - [ ] Multi level B-spline interpolation
+    - [ ] Before this convert direction vectors to 2x2 structure tensors ate avoid cancel-our of opposite vectors
+    - [ ] At non feature pixels an Eigen vector of the interpolated structure serves as the new direction vector
+- [ ] Structure grid
+  - [ ] G is a vector-valued image (G: p -> (t0, t1)) where t0 and t1 denote the distances from pixel p to nearest grid lines measured along the two perpendicular local axes
+    - [ ] D is desired interval between neighboring grid lines then ti in [0, d/2] reflects the periodic nature of the grid
+      - [ ] Same interval is used in tangential and normal feature directions (default is d = 6)
+        - [ ] Stipple dots are located at (0, 0) and hatching lines are placed along (t0, 0) or (0, t1)
+  - [ ] G is constructed by running two passes to stripe pattern synthesis along tangential and normal feature directions
+- [ ] Stripe pattern synthesis
+  - [ ] Stripe pattern is synthesized via iterative refinement of the distance values in P through local optimization

+Things I think could add

+- [ ] Kang et al line drawing

+- [ ] Maybe try Gaussian smoothing the grayscale tone map T to reduce noise and avoid abrupt tone changes

+- [ ] ###### Try pixel based dot rendering

 # 02.13.2023

 :partying_face: :partying_face: :partying_face: part 2